What you need to know!

 Downtown to Pasadena?
 The Gold Line goes from Union Station to Del Mar or Memorial Park if you’re visiting Old Town Pasadena.
 The train goes through some very picturesque neighborhoods.

 Hollywood Burbank Airport to Koreatown?
 Metrolink and the Purple Line.

 Beach to downtown?
 Smugly observe L.A.’s famous traffic on the 10 Freeway as you pass by on the Expo Line.
 This is one of the best public transport options here.

 LAX to downtown/Hollywood/San Fernando Valley/Santa Monica?
 There is a shuttle bus service connecting LAX (Los Angeles International Airport) to the Green Line and there are direct connections to several other Los Angeles neighborhoods, including downtown, Hollywood, Santa Monica and Burbank.

-Finally L.A. is by no means resting on its, admittedly modest, laurels – proving, at last, that there is a need for this guide!
-In fact Los Angeles has the most ambitious mass transit construction program of any city in the U.S. The all new Crenshaw Line (which will finally give the Metro system a proper connection to LAX) is due to open in 2019 and several other major public transport projects are also in construction, including extending the Purple Line to Beverly Hills along Wilshire Boulevard and Miracle Mile and an extension of the Gold Line to Montclair.
+Finally L.A. is by no means resting on its, admittedly modest, laurels – in fact Los Angeles has the most ambitious mass transit construction program of any city in the U.S. The all-new Crenshaw Line (which will finally give the Metro system a proper connection to LAX) is due to open in 2019 and several other major public transport projects are also under construction, including extending the Purple Line to Beverly Hills along Wilshire Boulevard and the Miracle Mile and an extension of the Gold Line to Montclair.
 There’s even a plan to run streetcars through downtown L.A. again!